-Keep security in mind and follow the least privilege principle on the web server, processes, and service accounts.
+Put your mindset hat on and follow the least privilege principle on the web server, processes and service accounts.
 Take care of your web application error handling.
 When exceptions occur, fail securely.
 You can check Error Handling and Logging section in this guide for more information regarding this topic.

 Prevent disclosure of the directory structure on your robots.txt file. robots.txt is a direction file and NOT a security control.
-Adopt a white-list approach as follows:
+Adopt a white-list approach: